 - Also, students have very little chance to practice writing outside of the classroom.
 Today, there are so many free online resources that allow you to practice listening and reading at home.
 Who hasn’t watched a TED talk lecture or a TV series on Netflix, or read an article from the Economist or the Guardian?
 These are things that many ESL students do every day without even considering it “study”.
 Writing though is completely different.
 There is no real way to practice this.
 And, even if you do some words during the day in a text message, I doubt you are using formal academic language!

 However, the best argument that I can offer to prove that IELTS test centres are not changing scores is my own experience.
 When students join my school, they have the option of adding marking to their video course.
 Those students who join my Silver or Gold Writing Packages, have the chance to send me an essay that I will analyse for free.
 This gives me a chance to find out the student’s level before they start the course and know which lessons I have to ask them to watch to start their preparation with me.

-I can honestly say that no student has ever sent me a Band 7.0 essay for their first assessment.
+I can honestly say that students hardy ever send me a Band 7.0 essay for their first assessment.